 All Free Press employees must be fully vaccinated against the COVID-19 virus or have an approved medical or religious/ethical/moral accommodation.

 Free Press is committed to offering competitive pay and generous benefits, including

-- annual paid time off is a total of nine weeks, including vacation, health-care leave and holidays.
+- Annual paid time off is a total of ten weeks, including vacation, health-care leave and holidays

-This position is categorized as a “tier 3” position, in the context of five possible functional classifications at Free Press, ranging from coordinator (tier one) to executive (tier five).
+This position is categorized as a level 3 position, in the context of five possible classifications at Free Press, ranging from coordinator (level one) to executive (level five).

 The starting salary at Free Press for a policy counsel who meets the above qualifications is $90,000 - $110,000.
 Starting salary is based on the selected candidate’s qualifications and experience.
 To counter pay inequality and uphold internal parity, we use a nonnegotiable starting salary system, while benchmarking our pay to competitive markets in the nonprofit sector.

 We are actively seeking to build a diverse and inclusive team with a wide range of backgrounds, perspectives and skills.
 People of color, women, people with disabilities, lesbian, gay, bisexual, queer, transgender, gender-nonconforming and formerly incarcerated individuals are strongly encouraged to apply.

 If you meet some of the qualifications above, we encourage you to apply or to reach out for more information.
 We know groups subjected to systemic oppression– including people of color, women, people from working class backgrounds, and people who identify as LGBTQ – are less likely to apply unless and until they meet every requirement for a job.
 Therefore, we strongly encourage applications from people with these identities or who are members of other communities which are marginalized.

 Applications will be accepted on a rolling basis and we encourage candidates to submit applications by March 31, 2023.
 This search will remain open until the position is filled.
 The ideal candidate will be available to begin work in April, 2023.